zalmoxes-laran/EM-blender-tools/README.md

 * Export full dataset to ATON 3 (EMviq app)

-## Changelog of EM-tools 1.4.x dev

-* Initial support of EM 1.4
-* Refactoring of the UI
-* Adding tools to load xlsx files
+* Statistical tools for the reconstrucion (volumes, typo of sources, property density)

 ## Contribute

 You are more than welcome to contribute to the project by spotting bugs/issues and providing code or solutions through pull requests to fix or improve EM functionalities (see TODO list below).
 Get in touch here on github, through the [telegram open-group](https://t.me/UserGroupEM) or through the other channels.

-## TODO list for the upcoming EM-tools 1.4.x dev
+## TODO list for the upcoming EM-tools 1.5 dev

 ### specific task for the s3Dgraphy project

-- [x] check if I can maintain the root Node class cleaner, putting specific properties to subclassess
+* [x] check if I can maintain the root Node class cleaner, putting specific properties to subclassess
-- [x] check if some GraphML data can be put into a runtime property (y_position for instance) focusing more into a clean and abstract EM graph
+* [x] check if some GraphML data can be put into a runtime property (y_position for instance) focusing more into a clean and abstract EM graph
-- [ ] complete the porting of the graphml parser:
+* [ ] complete the porting of the graphml parser:
-    - [ ] continuity node
+  * [x] continuity node
-    - [ ] epochs
+  * [x] epochs
-- [ ] move import_graphml into the s3Dgraphy library
+* [x] move import_graphml into the s3Dgraphy library
-- [ ] add node and populated lists for Activities
+* [ ] add node and populated lists for Activities
-- [ ] move duplication controllers to parsers and nodes constructors
+* [ ] move duplication controllers to parsers and nodes constructors
-- [ ] add to parser and node constructors the ability to parse new propertes like author, time_Start, time_emd etc...
+* [ ] add to parser and node constructors the ability to parse new propertes like author, time_Start, time_emd etc...

 ### other general tools

-- [ ] Statistical tools for the reconstrucion (volumes, typo of sources, property density)
-- [ ] New label system
+* [ ] New label system
-- [ ] New section for visual tools
+* [ ] New section for visual tools
-- [ ] Simplified proxy generation
+* [ ] Simplified proxy generation